jantari/mine/README.md

 gcc -o mine.exe mine.c helper_functions.c
 ```

-Use arrow keys to move cursor, spacebar to reveal atile and 'q' to give up.
+Use arrow keys to move cursor, spacebar to reveal a tile and 'q' to give up.